 GeneCards Summary for C5 Gene

-C5 (Complement Component 5) is a Protein Coding gene.
-Diseases associated with C5 include c5 deficiency and rapidly progressive glomerulonephritis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include receptor binding and endopeptidase inhibitor activity.
-An important paralog of this gene is CD109.
+C5 (Complement C5) is a Protein Coding gene.
+Diseases associated with C5 include Complement Component 5 Deficiency and Eculizumab, Poor Response To.
+Among its related pathways are Complement and coagulation cascades and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and endopeptidase inhibitor activity.
+An important paralog of this gene is C3.

 Derived from proteolytic degradation of complement C5, C5 anaphylatoxin is a mediator of local inflammatory process.
 Binding to the receptor C5AR1 induces a variety of responses including intracellular calcium release, contraction of smooth muscle, increased vascular permeability, and histamine release from mast cells and basophilic leukocytes (PubMed:8182049).
 C5a is also a potent chemokine which stimulates the locomotion of polymorphonuclear leukocytes and directs their migration toward sites of inflammation.